All Episodes

 In the Islamic world, there is no such thing.

-So there is no one book that everybody can say that's Sharia law.
+So there is no one book that everybody can say, that's Sharia law.

-And what are you doing is Sharia.
+And what the only radio does is Sharia.

 No, that's wrong.

-Well, is that why they kill each other off?
+Is that why they kill each other off?

-Isn't that isn't that why?
+Isn't that why?

 I mean, that's because of the different interpretations of Islam.

-I mean, isn't Sharia what it is then?
+And if disagreements within Islam result in killings, I mean, isn't Sharia what it is then?

-That powerful failure to comport with whatever we define it as results in maybe you dying.
+Failure to comport with whatever we define it as results in maybe you dying.

-But anyway, Jim is right, and and he said the U.S. Constitution represents Islam better than Sharia law.
+But anyway, Jim is right, and he said the U.S. Constitution represents Islam better than Sharia law.

-If he's right, why do so many Muslims want to replace the Constitution with Sharia?
+If he's right, why do so many Muslims want to replace the Constitution with Sharia if the Constitution already does a great job of Sharia?

-This is um I mean this is uh this is interesting.
+This is I mean, this is interesting.

-I mean, even uh so-called moderates say that their ultimate goal is to live under Sharia, not the U.S. Constitution, not some other secular government.
+I mean, even so-called moderates say that their ultimate goal is to live under Sharia, not the U.S. Constitution, not some other secular government.

 Sharia is the objective.